-Output Indicators Annual Target Q1 Q2 Q3 Q4 Number of publications designed, produced and made accessible 3 publications designed, produced and made accessible - - 1 publication designed, produced and made accessible 2 publications designed, produced and made accessible Number of existing publications translated into an indigenous language and produced uMsunduzi: 1 existing publications translated into an indigenous language and produced - - - 1 existing publications translated into an indigenous language and produced Number of educational / research resources designed and produced 1 educational / research resources designed and produced - - - 1 educational / research resources designed and produced Number of temporary or travelling exhibitions hosted (on-site or electronically)or installed 3 temporary or travelling exhibitions hosted (on-site or electronically) or installed - - 1 temporary or travelling exhibition hosted (on-site or electronically) or installed 2 temporary or travelling exhibitions hosted (on-site or electronically)or installed Number of temporary exhibitions produced 1 temporary exhibitions produced - - - 1 temporary exhibition produced
+Output Indicators Annual Target Q1 Q2 Q3 Q4 Number of publications 3 publications designed, - - 1 publication designed, 2 publications designed, designed, produced and made produced and made accessible produced and made produced and made accessible accessible accessible Number of existing uMsunduzi : 1 existing - 1 existing publications - - publications translated into an publications translated into an translated into an indigenous language and indigenous language and indigenous language and produced produced produced

+Number of educational / research resources designed and produced 2 educational / research resources designed and produced - - 1 educational / research resources designed and produced 1 educational / research resources designed and produced Number of temporary or travelling exhibitions hosted (on-site or electronically)or installed 6 temporary or travelling exhibitions hosted (on-site or electronically) or installed - 3 temporary or travelling exhibition hosted (on-site or electronically) or installed 1 temporary or travelling exhibition hosted (on-site or electronically) or installed 2 temporary or travelling exhibitions hosted (on-site or electronically)or installed Number of temporary exhibitions produced 2 temporary exhibitions produced - - 1 temporary exhibition produced 1 temporary exhibition produced

 In the medium-term period the outputs will contribute to public awareness and exposure to museum content and programmes through exhibitions and publications and the development of educational resources.
 The exhibitions will facilitate active participation and access to information and knowledge thus contributing to an informed society.
 Improved access to information will be achieved by designing and producing and making accessible 3 publications which are based on information pertaining to research outputs.
 1 existing publication will also be translated into at least one indigenous language and produced in order to improve the accessibility of information.
-3 temporary exhibitions will either be installed or hosted at the museum or at other venues or electronically in order to make available information pertinent to our history, heritage and culture.
-1 temporary exhibition will also be produced by the museum during the period.
+6 temporary exhibitions will either be installed or hosted at the museum or at other venues or electronically in order to make available information pertinent to our history, heritage and culture.
+2 temporary exhibitions will also be produced by the museum during the period.